raphaelgmelo/pycv-test/README.new.md

 Use any version of Python and OpenCV (inform your versions if not 3.x).

+Should be a unique solution for both images

 Developing and submitting
 ---
 You must "clone" (fork is not recommend) this project into your own GitHub account.